What You Eat Impacts Your Mental Health

 In a recent meta-analysis, daily vitamin D supplementation reduced depressive symptoms, particularly in individuals with Major Depressive Disorder and women with prenatal depressive symptoms.
 [12]

-To increase your vitamin D intake through food, you can consider eating fish such as salmon, tuna, swordfish, egg yolks, and sardines.
-All these food options are also a great source of healthy fats, which also have been linked to reduced risk of anxiety and depression.
+To increase your vitamin D intake through food, consider eating fish such as salmon, tuna, swordfish, egg yolks, and sardines.
+All these food options are also a great source of healthy fats, which have been linked to reduced risk of anxiety and depression.

 Selenium: